CZ-NIC/fred-docs/EPPReference/CommandStructure/List/GetResults.rst

 Get the results
 ===============

-This command is used to retrieve the list of objects that was prepared in the previous step with a :doc:`list command <Prepare>`.
+This command is used to retrieve a chunk of the results that were prepared in a previous step with a :doc:`list command <Prepare>`.
+The command must be called repeatedly to collect all results until the returned results list is empty.

 The command is a ``getResults`` element in the ``fred`` namespace (``http://www.nic.cz/xml/epp/fred-1.5``).